atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i
 people.
 O
-“Genteel people!” cried he, lifting up his hands and eyes — - “Genteel “people!
+“Genteel people!" cried he, lifting up his hands and eyes — - “Genteel “people!
 Never let me hear the word“ “again; a word which has, been' A fo fatal to my peace : a word which,, tristing as it may seem, has ocasioned.
 ; “the ruin of my family.
 Byyour^^«
 Gonnestions,.
-Mrs. Selby, ” conti nued be, - you have brought one of “my daughters almost to the grave,. “my fon,. within an ace of a halter, and. me very near a gaol; while you and. the “ot.dr girl, there” — darting a contemptuous t
+Mrs. Selby, " conti nued be, - you have brought one of “my daughters almost to the grave,. “my fon,. within an ace of a halter, and. me very near a gaol; while you and. the “ot.dr girl, there" — darting a contemptuous t
 .
 I
 V
 • , lyg
 tuous look at Maria — have caught the fashionable indifference which ■ “renders you both insensible of the misfortunes .you have created, and ' “incapable of extricating yourself from
 I
-them : nay, you do not feerri desirous of getting out of them.” ^ •w
+them : nay, you do not feerri desirous of getting out of them." ^ •w
 Maria ntade no answer to these just ' ’sentences,, but with, a saucy toss of her head.. tt '